martinpllu/agent-dev-guide/README.md

 # agent-dev-guide

-> Auto-generate the perfect context document for AI agents developing your application.
+**Auto-generate the perfect context document for AI agents developing your application!**

 `agent-dev-guide` automatically generates a structured Developer Guide that gives AI agents the 'knowledge, eyes and hands' they need for effective autonomous development.